EASTWOOD WELDERS

 Use the welding comparison tool below to select different Eastwood Welders you’d like to compare against another Eastwood Welder.

-The welders from the selector tool can all be found on Eastwood.com with tons of different welding consumables (wire/nozzles/rods) as well:
+The Eastwood welders from the selector tool can all be found on Eastwood.com with tons of different welding consumables (wire/nozzles/rods) as well:

 For beginners, the Eastwood MIG 90 Welder is a great option because you can start with flux and upgrade it to MIG weld.
 Or you can just buy it right out the gate with the MIG upgrades.